Australian Currency Guide 2026

 Best Rates: Usually found at city exchange bureaus, not airports.

 Consider getting a travel money card (like Wise or Revolut) before arriving in Australia.
-These offer competitive exchange rates and lower fees than traditional banks, plus you can lock in rates before you travel.
+These offer competitive exchange rates and lower fees than traditional banks, plus you can lock in exchange rates before you travel.

 Australia has a 10% Goods and Services Tax (GST) included in most prices.
 The Tourist Refund Scheme (TRS) allows you to claim GST refunds on: